GerryDoesStuff/SpectroProtz/README.md

 allowing users to load recipes, configure processing options, and monitor batch runs.

+## Verifying processed spectra
+SpectroProtz keeps a complete audit trail for every spectrum so you can confirm that processed traces remain representative of their raw counterparts:

+- **Stage-by-stage channels.** Each processing step writes its result into a dedicated metadata channel (for example `raw`, `blanked`, `baseline_corrected`, `joined`, `despiked`, `smoothed`).
+The original signal stays available alongside every intermediate, enabling numerical and visual comparisons at any point in the pipeline.
+- **Interactive stage toggles.** The preview dock in the UI lets you toggle the visibility of stored stages so you can overlay the processed curve on top of the raw trace or inspect any intermediate discrepancies.
+- **Quantitative QC metrics.** The QC engine computes diagnostics such as noise levels, join offsets, spike counts, smoothing guards, drift, and per-stage roughness deltas that compare processed spectra against their retained channels.
+These metrics roll up into QC flags that highlight when processing diverges too far from the source data.
+- **Workbook exports for auditing.** Exported workbooks bundle processed spectra, metadata, QC flags, and an audit log so you can review the exact sequence of operations and verify whether any QC thresholds were exceeded.
+- **Replicate-level scoring.** When averaging replicates, the pipeline can apply MAD or Cook’s-distance screening to discard obvious outliers before aggregation, keeping the representative trace faithful to the cluster of raw measurements.

+Together, the retained channels, UI overlays, QC metrics and flags, exported logs, and replicate outlier scores provide both qualitative and quantitative checks that processed spectra remain valid stand-ins for their raw measurements.

 ## Troubleshooting settings and configuration
 SpectroProtz persists user preferences with [`QSettings("SpectroLab", "SpectroApp")`](spectro_app/app_context.py).
 On most